nerdschoolbergen/databases/README.md

 use `*` instead of the column names.
 The `from` part specifies which table you want to get data from.
 Lastly, `where` is used to filter which rows you want to retrieve.
 To get all rows, simply omit the `where` part.

-Task: Write a query that returns all rows and columns in the `movies` table.
+:pencil2: Write a query that returns all rows and columns in the `movies` table.
 Browse the results and familiarize yourself with the contents of the table.

 # Exercise 4 - Selecting specific columns using `SELECT`